-Spelling is a major focus this year as students will be introduced to new vocabulary in preparation for 11+ and SATS testing.
+Spelling has been a major focus this year as students have been introduced to new vocabulary in preparation for 11+ and SATS testing.
 Spelling is tested every Friday; all students will learn their spelling when completing daily homework tasks.

 The ability to read and comprehend confidently are important for students to be able to identify and discuss themes and conventions in their writing.
 I encourage all parents to read weekly with their child and devise higher order thinking questions to ask before, during and after they have read.